vapoursynth/vapoursynth/doc/functions/video/setfieldbased.rst

 SetFieldBased
 =============

-.. function:: SetFieldBased(vnode clip, int value)
+.. function:: SetFieldBased(vnode:all clip, int value)
    :module: std

    This is a convenience function.
 See *SetFrameProps* if you want to